 - Open architecture to enable accelerated data mapping

-- Support for multiple integration options including XML, EDI, and web services
+- Supports multiple integration options including XML, EDI and Web Services

 - Proven record integration with commercially available ERP or WMS